Jan-Williams/OpenReservoirComputing/docs/index.md

 - **Modular Design**: Mix and match layers and reservoir drivers or create your own
 - **Multiple Implementations**: Continuous, discrete, serial, and parallel implementations
 - **GPU Acceleration**: Built on JAX for high-performance computing on GPUs
-- **Hyperparameter Tuning**: Built-in support for hyperparameter optimization with Ray Tune
+- **Hyperparameter Tuning**: Built-in support for hyperparameter optimization with Ray Tune (coming soon!)
 - **Multi-GPU Support**: Training and inference across multiple GPUs (coming soon!)

 ## What is Reservoir Computing?

-Reservoir Computing (RC) is a framework for computation derived from recurrent neural network theory that maps input signals into higher dimensional computational spaces through the dynamics of a fixed, non-linear system called a reservoir.
-Only the readout from the reservoir is trained, making RC computationally efficient and particularly well-suited for temporal/sequential data processing.
+Reservoir Computing (RC) is a framework for computation based on the principle of generalized synchronization.
+Only the readout from the reservoir is trained while the reservoir dynamics are fixed, making RC computationally efficient and particularly well-suited for temporal/sequential data processing.

 ## Quick Example